MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 ## Use extension INFs to componentize a driver package

-First, Fabrikam reviews the [list of INF sections and directives](https://docs.microsoft.com/windows-hardware/drivers/install/using-a-universal-inf-file#which-inf-sections-are-invalid-in-a-universal-inf-file) that are invalid in universal drivers.
+First, Fabrikam reviews the [list of INF sections and directives](../install/using-a-universal-inf-file.md#which-inf-sections-are-invalid-in-a-universal-inf-file) that are invalid in universal drivers.
 During this exercise, Fabrikam notices that they're using many of these sections and directives in their driver package.
 The biggest amount of incompliant code resides in their co-installer, which applies settings and files that depend on the target platform.

 This means that the driver package is larger than it could be, and it's harder to service the driver when a bug affects only a subset of the OEM systems that ship the driver.
 Also, most of the OEM-specific code is related to branding, so Fabrikam needs to update the driver package every time an OEM is added or a minor issue affects a subset of OEM systems.

-To simplify, Fabrikam separates customizations that are specific to their different OEM partners (such as Contoso) from the primary INF into an [extension INF](../install/using-an-extension-inf-file.md).
+To simplify, Fabrikam separates customizations that are specific to OEM partners (such as Contoso) from the primary INF into an [extension INF](../install/using-an-extension-inf-file.md).

 The following snippet, updated from [`osrfx2_DCHU_extension.inx`], specifies the `Extension` class and identifies Contoso as the provider since they will own the extension driver package: